JoaoLopesF/SerialDebug/README.md

   printlnD(b - c);
   ```

-  In future we will have a converter to migrate old codes to __SerialDebug__
+  In future we will have a converter to migrate existing code to __SerialDebug__

 - Have __printf__ support to serial